j7hrs/get-roblox-username-by-discord-id/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GPLv3 License.
+Distributed under the Wattesigma V69 License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>